coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-subtle-art-of-not-giving-a-fuck.md

         - Many people are able to ask themselves if they're wrong, but few are able to go the extra step and admit what it would mean if they were wrong.
 That's because the potential meaning behind our wrongness is often painful.

     Question #3: Would being wrong create a better or a worse problem than my current problem, for both myself and others?
-        - This is the litmus test for determining whether we've got some pretty solid values going on, or we're totally neurotic fuckwads taking our fucks out on everyone, including ourselves.
+        - This is the litmus test for determining whether we've got some pretty solid values going on, or we're totally neurotic fuck wads taking our fucks out on everyone, including ourselves.
         - The goal here is to look at which problem is better.
 Because after all, as Disappointment Panda said, life's problems are endless.

 ## Chapter 7: Failure is the Way Forward